-Issuer Auris Medical Holding AG

-Offering We are offering common shares.

-Offering price range Between \$ and \$ per common share.
+Issuer Auris Medical Holding AG Offering We are offering 9,400,000 common shares.
+Offering price \$6.00 per common share.
 Voting rights Our common shares have one vote per common share.

-Over-allotment option We have granted the underwriters the right to purchase up to an additional common shares from us within 30 days of the date of this prospectus to cover overallotments, if any, in connection with the offering.

-Common shares to be outstanding immediately after

-the offering

-Immediately after the offering, we will have common shares outstanding, assuming no exercise of the underwriters' over-allotment option.

-Listing We intend to apply to list our common shares on the Nasdaq Global Select Market under the symbol "EARS."

-Use of proceeds We estimate that the net proceeds to us from the offering will be approximately equivalents on hand, for:

-\$ million, assuming an initial offering price of \$ per common share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
-We intend to use the net proceeds from the offering, together with cash and cash n approximately \$ to \$ to fund research and development expenses for AM-101 up to approval;

-n approximately \$ to \$ to fund research and development expenses for AM-111 up to approval;

-n approximately \$ to \$ to fund other research and development activities; and

-$^{\mathrm{n}}$ the remainder for working capital and other financial corporate purposes.
+Over-allotment option We have granted the underwriters the right to purchase up to an additional 1,410,000 common shares from us within 30 days of the date of this prospectus to cover over-allotments, if any, in connection with the offering.
+Common shares to be outstanding immediately after the offering Immediately after the offering, we will have 28,241,275 common shares outstanding, assuming no exercise of the underwriters' over-allotment option.
+Listing We have been approved to list our common shares on the Nasdaq Global Market under the symbol "EARS."
+Use of proceeds We estimate that the net proceeds to us from the offering will be approximately \$51.0 million, based on the initial offering price of \$6.00 per common share after deducting underwriting discounts and commissions and estimated offering expenses (estimated offering expenses deducted are only those not already included in accumulated deficit as of March 31, 2014).
+We intend to use the net proceeds from the offering, together with cash and cash equivalents on hand, for: approximately \$43 million to \$48 million to fund research and development expenses for AM-101 up to the read out of data from the Phase 3 trial; approximately \$8 million to \$10 million to fund other research and development approximately so minion to sto minion to faile other research and development activities, including part of the late-stage AM-111 clinical program; and n the remainder for working capital and other financial corporate purposes.
 See "Use of Proceeds."
 Dividend policy We have never paid or declared any cash dividends on our shares, and we do not anticipate paying any cash dividends on our common shares in the foreseeable future.
 See "Dividend Policy."

-Lock-up agreements We have agreed with the underwriters, subject to certain exceptions, not to offer, sell, or dispose of any common shares or securities convertible into or exchangeable or exercisable for any common shares during the 180-day period following the date of this prospectus.
-Members of our board of directors, our executive officers and holders of all or substantially all of our outstanding capital stock have agreed to substantially similar lock-up provisions, subject to certain exceptions.
-See "Underwriting."

-Risk factors

-See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should consider before deciding to invest in our common shares.

-The number of our common shares to be outstanding after this offering is based on but excludes the following: , 2014,

-- of our common shares issuable upon the exercise of options outstanding as of , 2014 at a weighted average exercise price of \$ per common share; and - of our common shares covered by additional awards available for future issuance under our equity incentive plans as of , 2014.
+The number of our common shares to be outstanding after this offering is based on 88,100 common shares outstanding as of June 30, 2014 and 18,753,175 additional common shares issuable upon the automatic conversion of all of our Series A, Series B and Series C preferred shares into common shares upon the closing of this offering, but excludes 1,500,000 of our common shares covered by additional awards available for future issuance under our amended and restated articles of association that will be effective upon the closing of this offering, including 354,750 of our common shares issuable upon the exercise of options outstanding as of June 30, 2014 at a weighted average exercise price of \$4.66 per common share.